 Do you love babywearing and want to know more about it, or be able to support others with their sling use?
-Then one of my courses could be just what you need!
+Then a training course could be just what you need!

 Babywearing theory and sling/carrier safety – online course, £49

 This is open to everyone, and can be completed at your leisure.
-There are short tests of your knowledge as you proceed through the course and a final assessment to complete the course for a certificate.
+There are short tests of your knowledge as you proceed through the course and a final assessment to complete the course for a certificate of online learning.

 Structure of the course